mdk/chat-wall/README.markdown

 This is a very simple (almost tutorial) application in [Merb](http://merbivore.com/) framework taken from this [SLAPP tutorial](http://www.socialface.com/slapp/) .

 A little bit of additional AJAX & theming was added.
+All credit goes to the original author.

 Some shortcuts: